nickyg-42/SudokuSolver/README.md

-# Sudoku-solver
+# SudokuSolver
-Basic frontend that can solve any given valid sudoku puzzle.
+Static frontend that can solve any given valid sudoku puzzle.